json machine

 “I am still out of luck”

-It probably means that the JSON string $user itself or one of the friends are too big and do not fit in memory.
+It probably means that a single JSON scalar string itself is too big to fit in memory.

 Installation